NIACC Library Acceptable Behavior Policy

 The collections of the NIACC Library will have breadth across the disciplines of study at the college.
 Resources will be regularly evaluated to assure that they maintain value and continue to meet the needs for which they were intended.

 The Library will effectively deploy financial resources to best serve the mission of the Library and the College.

-The Library Director makes final decisions as to purchase, rent, or licensing resources, based on requests from the user community and an evaluation of trial access to resources when available.
+The Library Director makes final decisions as to purchasing, renting, or licensing resources, based on requests from the user community and an evaluation of trial access to resources when available.
 Faculty will be consulted as needed, but in particular when a new program of study is being planned, when a new accreditation is sought by a program, or when a course is revised, faculty and subject matter experts will be consulted, and may initiate trial and planning stages of the evaluation and selection process.
 Library staff value suggestions from faculty, staff, students, and community members.

 Should an academic department elect to purchase its own content for the use of specific user groups, the Library can assist the program at all points of the decision-making process, including suggesting alternative sources, obtaining, mounting and running trials and gathering feedback, vendor negotiation, contracts and licensing, and making the source available, as needed.

 - Relevance to instructional needs of the faculty.